House of Ash and Bone Cover Concept

 “Arm?
 Diego?”
 Mrs. Landry says, worry on her brow.

-Mrs. Landry reaches over and grabs my arm, pulling it up and away from my grip.
+Mrs. Landry reaches over her seat and grabs my arm, pulling it up and away from my grip.

 “Oh Lord!
 What is this?”